abstractmachines/abstractmachines.github.io/_posts/2018-2-24-async-await-infinite-regression.md

 Here's what that means.

-- In JS, functions are of the Function data type, which is an Object.
-[MDN says so.](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions)
+- In JS, functions are Objects. (*Functions are of the Function data type, which is an Object.
+[MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions)*)
+- That means that they can be used like any other Object.
+- So, you can do a lot of stuff with functions.
+- Including, passing them into functions as arguments.
+- That's it.

 ## Callbacks